 Protection of Information

-Red Cloud Securities Inc. will take reasonable steps to protect the personal information it holds from misuse or loss and from unauthorized access, modification or disclosure.
+Red Cloud Financial Services Inc. will take reasonable steps to protect the personal information it holds from misuse or loss and from unauthorized access, modification or disclosure.

 Retention and Disposal of Information

-As noted previously, Red Cloud Securities Inc. will document retention and disposal requirements for all personal information for which it is responsible, taking into consideration the sensitivity of the information, its form, the circumstances of its use and any legal or regulatory requirements.
+As noted previously, Red Cloud Financial Services Inc. will document retention and disposal requirements for all personal information for which it is responsible, taking into consideration the sensitivity of the information, its form, the circumstances of its use and any legal or regulatory requirements.

 Part 3: Access to Information